Infectious Disease Control

 Common myths | The real situation |

-Vaccine-preventable diseases had already begun to disappear before vaccines were introduced. | True, better housing, nutrition, hygiene and sanitation had reduced the impact of disease, but the diseases still exist (along with poor housing, diet, etc.) and vaccine is the most effective way of protecting those at risk against them. |
+Vaccine-preventable diseases had already begun to disappear before vaccines were introduced. | True: better housing, nutrition, hygiene and sanitation reduced the incidence of disease, but the diseases still exist (along with poor housing, diet, etc.) and vaccine is the most effective way of protecting those at risk against them. |

-The majority of people who get disease have been vaccinated | True: this is because vaccine uptake is high and protection is not 100%.
+The majority of people who get the disease have been vaccinated | True: this is because vaccine uptake is high and protection is not 100%.
 However, those who have been vaccinated usually have a milder form of the disease. |

-Certain batches of vaccines are associated with higher incidence of adverse events. | More reports of adverse events often means better reporting.
+Certain batches of vaccines are associated with higher incidence of adverse events. | More reports of adverse events often mean better reporting.
 The vaccine surveillance system is in place so that adverse events can be quickly recognised and linked to a vaccine batch number.
 Batches with greater than expected adverse events are recalled. |

 Vaccines cause many harmful side effects. | Vaccines are among the safest interventions available.
-Many cause minor side effects such as soreness where the vaccine was injected.
-Most cause so few serious side-effects their incidence is difficult to measure. |
+Many cause minor side effects such as soreness at the injection site.
+Most serious side-effects are so rare that their incidence is difficult to measure. |

-Vaccine-preventable diseases have been virtually eliminated from the country, so there is no need for vaccination. | It only takes one infected traveller from a country where the disease is occurring to cause an outbreak here. |
+Vaccine-preventable diseases have been virtually eliminated from wealthier countries, so there is no need for vaccination. | It only takes one infected traveller from a country where the disease is occurring to cause an outbreak here. |

 Multiple vaccinations can overload the immune system. | If the immune system can manage the daily onslaught of the numerous antigens it comes into contact with, a few extra in the form of vaccines will not harm it. |